A precisely feasible gauged model of chiral boson with its BRST cohomological perspectives: Gauge invariant version and making an equivalence with gauge variant version

-It is convenient to write down the generating functional to make an equivalence keeping the required variables integrating out the rest of them.
-Here we need some gage fixing condition \cite{FALCK}.
-The required gauge fixing conditions are
+It is convenient to write down the generating functional to make an equivalence keeping the required variables only, integrating out the rest of them.
+Here we need some gage fixing conditions as suggested in the article \cite{FALCK}.
+The gauge fixing conditions that suit here are